We will record here any changes to this resource as a result of developments in the law or practice.

 Separation and Release of Claims Agreement

 A separation agreement (also commonly referred to as a severance agreement) between an employer and a departing employee specifying terms of the employee's separation from employment, including a release of legal claims against the employer in exchange for a benefit.
 This Standard Document is drafted in favor of the employer and has integrated notes with important explanations and drafting tips.
 This Standard Document is based on federal law.
-For information on state law requirements, see the State Q&A Tools under Related Content to the right.
+For information on state law requirements, see the State Q&A Tools under Related Content.

 This Separation and Release of Claims Agreement (sometimes referred to as a release, waiver and release or severance agreement), specifies certain terms of an employee's separation from employment, including a release of legal claims against the employer in exchange for a benefit the employee would not otherwise have been entitled to receive.
 This Standard Document assumes no other entitlement to separation pay or benefits, whether by prior agreement, group plan, employer practice or for any other reason.